 "That's not good, is it?
 Light, what if she asks for a divorce?"

 "I don't think that's going to happen.
-I mean, when Misa started doing all this stuff, I just bought her dresses and she shut up after a while.
+I mean, when Misa started doing all that stuff, I just bought her dresses and she shut up after a while.
 You have to learn how to switch off.
 You know what you need?
 A home office with a lock on the door."

 "Is that what happens?
 You live with someone and you end up locked in a room to get away from them?"